The Lively Blog

 HSAs function a little differently.
 You still deposit the money pre-tax, you can still invest said money, but you can access it tax-free to pay for qualified medical expenses at any time you want.
 Once you turn 65, you can use the money on whatever you want and any money used for something other than medical expenses will be subject to the appropriate income tax rate.
 Money used for qualified medical expenses remains tax-free.

-Other benefits that might reduce costs are wellness programs and post-tax accounts like Lifestyle Spending Accounts and Medical Travel Accounts.
+Other benefits that might reduce costs are wellness programs and post-tax accounts like Lifestyle Spending Accounts (LSAs), Medical Travel Accounts, and commuter benefits.
 Some companies offer a reduction in health insurance premiums as an incentive to participate in a fitness challenge or to quit smoking, or something similar.
-So if that’s something you’re interested in, ask your HR department about your options.
+Others use LSAs to support professional development, personal and financial wellness, and to cover expenses related to remote and hybrid work or event coming to the office.
+So if those are something you’re interested in, ask your HR department about your options.

 Open enrollment doesn’t need to be a time of trepidation.
 It’s actually a time of opportunity!
 It’s the opportunity to get better health coverage.
 The opportunity to refine your plan for the future.
 The opportunity to get a better handle on your budget.
 Just make sure you make a plan and do the research so you can make the choices that make the most sense for you and your family.